sguox002/leetcode/leetcode-all.md

 - using hashmap or vector to record letter digit mapping and used digits.
 - reverse each row so that addition is more convenient.
 - do it from first column (all rows) and then process to next cols with cf.
 ->>

+<<-36 valid sudoko ->>
+<<-37 soduko solver ->>

+<<-320	Generalized Abbreviation    		52.9%	Medium
+take any substr and replace with its length. return all possible abbreviations.
+backtracking: use current char or not for abbreviation. if previous is already num, then we shall take it as char.
+->>

+<<-332	Reconstruct Itinerary    		37.3%	Medium
+giveb a list of tickets [from,to], reconstruct the itinerary in order start with JFK. if multiple, return the lexi smallest.
+You must use the ticket all and once.
+- sort the ticket (lexi order)
+- build a graph
+- dfs starting from the smallest child.
+Need make sure one dfs will used all the tickets.
+->>

+<<-440	K-th Smallest in Lexicographical Order    		29.3%	Hard
+from 1 to n, find the kth lexi smallest integer. similar to a tree.
+->>

+<<-386	Lexicographical Numbers    		52.8%	Medium
+given an integer n generate the numbers in lexi order. backtracking. similar to
+->>

+<<-465	Optimal Account Balancing    		47.6%	Hard
+given a list of transaction [x,y,z] person x gave person y $z. return the min number of transactioons to settle the debt.
+- graph problem
+- we can get each person's net balance from the list of transactions. debt>0, need to pay money, debt<0 need to collect money back.
+- Starting from first debt debt[0], we look for all other debts debt[i] (i>0) which have opposite sign to debt[0].
+Then each such debt[i] can make one transaction debt[i] += debt[0] to clear the person with debt debt[0].
+From now on, the person with debt debt[0] is dropped out of the problem and we recursively drop persons one by one until everyone's debt is cleared meanwhile updating the minimum number of transactions during DFS.
+- backtracking to get the min transaction: skip duplicates.
+->>

 <<-1467	Probability of a Two Boxes Having The Same Number of Distinct Balls    		61.3%	Hard